-Our building projects positively impact the economy in Morris County.
+Our building projects positively impact the economy in the areas in which we work.
 Morris Habitat’s Construction Team secures materials and contractors for home-building and seeks local products and services whenever possible.

 ReStore Benefits the Community and the Environment

 Our ReStore, a retail outlet selling donated new and gently used furniture, appliances and building supplies, benefits the community by providing lower-cost items for sale, and the environment by keeping items out of landfills.
 We also collaborate with social service agencies, donating a portion of our goods to their clients.
 The ReStore has a positive environmental impact by encouraging “reduce, reuse and, recycling.”
-Donations to the ReStore have annually kept over 700 tons of usable building materials, furniture and appliances out of landfills.
+To date, donations to the ReStore have kept over 19,727 tons of usable building materials, furniture and appliances out of landfills.

 Reduction in the Community's Carbon Footprint